 I’m sitting on the floor of my apartment.

 Barefoot, watching the sun go down.
 This evening, the sky is a glorious medley of gold and blue and purple.
 I have India Arie’s I am Light playing.
-Her words are poignant yet quiet.
+Her words are powerful yet quiet.
 They are utterly deserving of repetition until they become my belief.

 They are my declaration.